 Final Fantasy VII’s whopper release gave way to the emergence of “AAA” games in the late 1990s.
 It’s unprecedented development and marketing cost went on to crown it as the “most expensive” video game ever.
 Since then, “AAA” has been associated with the games developed and distributed by major and mid-sized publishers who have humongous pockets for development and marketing.
 The best possible combination of the latest technology and the smartest minds in the industry are fused to nurture AAA games.

 Pumping out fancy-looking and detail-rich high-resolution assets for the audience of AAA games is a cumbersome task.
-It takes a lot of time and effort on the part of the developer, increasing the overall budget.
-High expectations set by the games of the past often push AAA graphic designers to level up in order to consolidate a higher user-engagement.
+It takes a lot of time and effort on the part of the developer, to increase the overall budget.
+High expectations set by the games of the past often push AAA graphic designers to level up in order to consolidate a higher user engagement.

 There is immense pressure to measure up to strict deadlines while producing the greatest possible work when it comes to AAA game development.
 These concerns often lure developers into using the best possible creation tools (Quality and Time take a higher pedestal than Money here).
-At other times, to save themselves of the hard-work, developers intentionally put advanced tools like a game-engine to work to develop a more extensive or effort-heavy enterprise.
+At other times, to save themselves from the hard work, developers intentionally put advanced tools like a game engine to work to develop a more extensive or effort-heavy enterprise.
 These powerful game engines are usually licensed at a steep cost.

 Like movies or music, a talented voice artist contributes greatly to the overall experience of the game.
 However, these seemingly secondary additions don’t come cheap!